nicolaskribas/bpfwavelet/README.md

-# bpfwavelet: periodicity detection using discrete wavelet transform in BPF
+# bpfwavelet: periodicity detection using discrete wavelet transform in eBPF

 # Building